How to Block Inappropriate Websites on Your Phone: A Parent’s Guide

 Troubleshoot Common Issues When Blocking Websites

-Even with the best intentions, parents often face challenges when figuring out how to block inappropriate websites on phone.
+Even with the best intentions, parents often face challenges when figuring out website blocking.
 We understand how concerning this can be, and we’re here to help.
 Here are some common issues you might encounter, along with effective solutions and how Gigabit IQ’s services can support you:

 1. Blocked Sites Still Accessible: If your child can still access blocked sites, consider these steps: